The power of story telling

-This was the question that somebody recently put to me at a #SaaS digital marketing event I attended.
+This was the question that somebody recently put to me at an event I attended.
 I wasn’t too sure what she meant at the time, but on speaking more, I found out she was talking about storytelling.
 When I founded my first company in 2004, I was full of naive enthusiasm, documenting every little detail.
-However once the reality kicked in, clients dried up and money ran out, the enthusiasm for documenting my worklife dissipated.
+However once the reality kicked in, clients dried up and the money ran out, the enthusiasm for documenting my so-called ‘epic journey’ dissipated.

-As business people, we don’t often get time to look back and reflect on our journey.
+As SaaS founders, we don’t often get time to look back and reflect on our journey.
 However I recently observed an interesting phenomenon.
 When I meet people and tell them how Visibly came to be, I see them buying into the product far more emotionally than when I talk features and benefits.
 They see it less as a software and more as a living breathing entity.
 There is no doubt that I am emotionally involved in the business, I have put everything into it.
 I see the blood and sweat on every pixel.
 I remember being told by investors and advisors, ‘early on, only founders can tell the story and sell the vision.’
 It raises the notion, if founders can learn to document their failures, can they build a more emotional brand through ongoing story telling?
 More and more brands are attempting to evoke an emotional response through storytelling.
 John Lewis’s Xmas adverts friendly monsters and lost scarves by Nationwide being great examples.

 What makes storytelling so powerful?